gradio-app/gradio/guides/05_chatbots/08_creating-a-website-widget-from-a-gradio-chatbot.md

 Tags: CHAT, DEPLOY, WEB

-You can make your Gradio app available as an embedded chat widget on your website, similar to popular customer service widgets like Intercom.
+You can make your Gradio Chatbot available as an embedded chat widget on your website, similar to popular customer service widgets like Intercom.
 This is particularly useful for:

 - Adding AI assistance to your documentation pages
 - Providing interactive help on your portfolio or product website